COVID-19 and Sports Rehabilitation Unlimited's Response

 - Cleaning and disinfecting regularly.
 We have intensified our cleaning and disinfecting procedures of frequently touched surfaces.

-- We recommend that patients use hand sanitizer and/or wash their hands:
+- Requiring our patients and staff use hand sanitizer and/or wash their hands:

 - Before each treatment,

 - After handling paperwork and/or touching any surfaces and/or therapy equipment, and

 - Placing signage throughout clinic.
 We have placed educational signage in high-traffice areas to enhance patient awareness to infection control, social distancing and hand washing.

 - Educating our staff about COVID-19.
 We regularly share with our staff information from trusted sources such as the World Health Organization (WHO), Center for Disease Control and Prevention (CDC) and Occupational Safety & Health Administration (OSHA).

 - Installing plexiglass shields at reception desk.
 We have installed "germ shields" at our reception desk and other areas where social distancing is physically unreasonable.